jeanlauliac/blog-old/content/makefiles-in-node.rst

 Conclusion
 ==========

-Using a ``Makefile`` also let you use any version of the packages.
-They don't even have to be ``npm`` packages: you may use ruby gems, etc. -- Sass_ comes to mind.
+Using a ``Makefile`` also enables you to use any version of the packages.
+They don't necessarily have to be ``npm`` packages.
+For instance, you can use ruby gems, like Sass_.
 With node.js build tools, some plugins use `broad specifiers`_ or `peerDependencies`_ to let you choose the version, but you're out of luck if you want to use a newer, unsupported version.
 In this case, forking the plugin may be necessary.

-Using Makefiles is essentially bringing a bunch of small, existing tools;
-and assembling them as building bricks.
-The tools themselves can be arbitrarily complex and in any language -- javascript, bash --, so you are not limited.
+Using Makefiles is essentially bringing a bunch of small existing tools and assembling them as building bricks.
+The tools themselves can be arbitrarily complex and in any language, so you are not limited.

 Now, for the ugly: yes, GNU Make on Windows can be a total pain.
 Similarly, the shell that executes the command-lines -- ``cmd.exe`` -- lacks a lot of